Dr

 Link to ANU researchers profile

 Dr Anna Saunders researches in international law, the history and theory of property, and the political economy of science and technology.
 She is particularly interested in transformations of intellectual property and of legal frameworks for scientific and technological cooperation in the context of a climate-changed world.
-Her doctoral research explored changes in the form of patents in international law after the late nineteenth century and with the shift to industrial capitalism, and the significance of that form for contemporary climate diplomacy.
+She is currently working on a monograph project based on her doctoral thesis.
+The monograph explores how international law served as a means for translating changing ideas about human relations with the natural world into the legal setting of the patent form during the nineteenth and twentieth centuries, and argues that attending to this process of translation can offer paths for the reworking of that form in the present.

-Anna has received internal funding from ANU Law School to explore international lawmaking through science and technology agreements.
 In 2025, she co-convened a workshop (with Dr Wanshu Cong) on ‘International Law and Technology from Below’.
-The workshop brought together leading Australian and international scholars working across law, history, and sociology to explore social histories of, and present strategies for, reimagining international lawmaking for technological change.
-Other works-in-progress include a chapter on concepts of the private in international legal feminism, and a short project mapping different strategies for the greening of patent laws across national jurisdictions.
+The workshop brought together leading Australian and international scholars working across law, history, and sociology to explore histories of, and present strategies for, reimagining international lawmaking for technological change.
+She is also currently working on a project on international law, climate science, and the rise of far-right politics.

-Anna has also published widely in the history, theory and political economy of international law, including work on international law-making for transnational corporations; the history and political economy of international constitution-making; and European human rights and revolutionary history.
+Anna has published widely in the history, theory and political economy of international law, including work on international law-making on transnational corporations; the history and political economy of international constitution-making; and European human rights and revolutionary history.

 Representative research publications include: